quicwg/base-drafts/draft-ietf-quic-transport.md

 Servers MUST ignore a PATH_CHALLENGE frame from a client if the packet containing it is smaller than 1200 octets.

-A server that receives a PATH_CHALLENGE frame responds by echoing the data from the PATH_CHALLENGE frame in a PATH_RESPONSE frame (see
+A server that receives a PATH_CHALLENGE frame from a client responds by echoing the data in the frame in a PATH_RESPONSE frame (see {{frame-path-response}}).
+In addition, the server MUST send a PATH_CHALLENGE frame with its own validation data to verify the client's ownership of this new address (see
-{{frame-path-response}}).
-In addition, the server MUST send a PATH_CHALLENGE frame with its own validation data to verify the client's ownership of this new address (see {{migration-validate}}).
+{{migration-validate}}).
 The server MUST bundle its PATH_RESPONSE and its PATH_CHALLENGE in the same packet.

 The packet containing the server's PATH_RESPONSE and PATH_CHALLENGE MUST be padded to the same size as the client's packet carrying the PATH_CHALLENGE,